 - B.Sc.
 Honour Mathematics Co-op, McMaster University (2009)

-Christopher (Chris) is a Survey Methodologist.
-He joined the Bank in 2012.
-In his role, Christopher contributes to the design, implementation, and analysis of a range of surveys that measure the use of cash and alternative methods of payment.
-He holds an MA in Economics from Western University and an MSc in Mathematics from McMaster University.
+Christopher (Chris) is a Senior Economist and serves as lead for the consumer survey research program on the Currency Department’s Economic Research and Analysis team.
+Chris first joined the Bank as a Research Assistant in 2012, and recently rejoined in 2021 after completing his PhD in Economics.
+In his role, Chris contributes to the design, implementation, and analysis of a range of surveys that measure the use of cash and alternative methods of payment.
+He holds an PhD in Economics from Université Clermont Auvergne (France), and an MSc in Mathematics from McMaster University.

 Staff discussion papers

 2021 Methods-of-Payment Survey ReportWe present results from the 2021 Methods-of-Payment Survey, including updated payment shares.
 We highlight long-term trends and provide additional context for results with respect to the COVID-19 pandemic.

 2018 Bitcoin Omnibus Survey: Awareness and UsageThe Bank of Canada continues to use the Bitcoin Omnibus Survey (BTCOS) to monitor trends in Canadians’ awareness, ownership and use of Bitcoin.
 The most recent iteration was conducted in late 2018, following an 85 percent decline in the price of Bitcoin throughout the year.

 2017 Methods-of-Payment Survey ReportCash use is declining while contactless and mobile payments are on the rise.

 2013 Methods-of-Payment Survey ResultsAs the sole issuer of bank notes, the Bank of Canada conducts methods-of-payment (MOP) surveys to obtain a detailed and representative snapshot of Canadian payment choices, with a focus on cash usage.